REGISTRATION & SERIALIZATION

 Chapter 140, Section 121B: “All firearms possessed, manufactured or assembled in the commonwealth shall be registered in accordance with this section.”

-• One year after the online registration system is available, all firearm registrations shall be completed at the time of firearm import, purchase, acquisition, manufacture or assembly according to the following timelines:
+• By October 2, 2026, all firearm registrations shall be completed at the time of firearm import, purchase, acquisition, manufacture or assembly according to the following timelines:

 • New residents have 60 days to register their firearms with the Commonwealth.